A user guide to combining Confluence macros

 When you’ve combined the macros, they’ll appear with one inside the other, a bit like this:

-Once you publish/update your page, you’ll now be able to see both macros together (unless the Open Box macro is interactive - in this case, you’ll have to interact with it to see the combined macro).
+Once you press 'Publish' or 'Update' on your page, you’ll now be able to see both macros together (unless the Open Box macro is interactive - in this case, you’ll have to interact with it to see the combined macro).

 Now you can mix and match your macros to create exciting, engaging pages!